Yns34/Celestia_PFB-UI/README.md

 ## Start the Flask

+# Run Flask in the celestiaapp folder where the app.py file is located.

 ``` flask run ```

 Open on a web browser and go to http://localhost:5000 to submit payforblob transaction.